-Although you are not legally required to register your service dog in order for him or her to accompany you on daily tasks, it can be helpful in many situations such as renting an apartment if you have proof of your dog’s training.
+Although you are not legally required to register your service dog for them to accompany you on daily tasks, it can be helpful in many situations such as renting an apartment if you have proof of your dog’s training.

 While most certification and assessments are done in person (and we highly recommend this eventually so you can ensure your dog is properly trained), the USA Service Dogs program allows you to register your pup online.
 This registration works for both service dogs and emotional support dogs.
-When you register with USA Service Dogs, you will receive an ID card as well as a vest, leash, and tag for your dog that identify him or her as a registered service dog.
+When you register with USA Service Dogs, you will receive an ID card as well as a vest, leash, and tag for your dog that identifies them as a registered service dog.

-A standard registration kit starts at about $59, while the ultimate ID kit will run you roughly $199.
-Registration takes only a few minutes and USA Service Dog does not require proof of training or coursework to process your application.
+A standard registration kit starts at about $99, while the ultimate ID kit will run you roughly $279.
+Registration takes only a few minutes and USA Service Dogs does not require proof of training or coursework to process your application.
 You will never need to re-register, and the registration is good for the life of your dog.

 How We Chose the Best Online Service Dog Training Programs

-When picking the best online service dog training programs, we focused on companies that offered affordable online classes that offered a wide array of topics.
-Companies such as E-Training for Dogs offered courses for both disabled individuals training their own dogs, as well as for trainers working with someone else’s dog.
-This allows customers to find the right fit for their needs.
+When picking the best online service dog training programs, we focused on companies that offered affordable online classes with a wide array of topics.
+Companies such as E-Training for Dogs offered courses for disabled individuals training their own dogs, as well as for trainers working with someone else’s dog.
+This form of training allows customers to find the right fit for their needs.